 RD: EA has a great portfolio, and with the likes of Battlefield 4 and UFC in the pipeline, it’s going to get stronger.
 What makes the industry so exciting is the creativity that comes from so many developers, large and small, which pushes the boundaries every year.
 I’ve always admired Bioshock and think that Borderlands is a great addition to the category.

-In your opinion, what does the future of the games industry look like?
+What does the future of the games industry look like?

 RD: My personal opinion is that we’ll see the emergence of real brands in the market, characterised by year round relevancy, visibility and support.
 These will be accessible across an increasing number of devices that, rather than operating in isolation, will give gamers an increasing opportunity for gameplay across their leisure time, whether this be on their PC or console at home or when on their mobile/tablet device whilst on the move.